 If you want to spend all day at a Disney Park, there are a few things to bring in your Disney World backpack that can make your day much easier.
-Check out our Disney packing list for parents and be prepared on the go.
+Check out our Disney packing list at the end of this post for parents and be prepared on the go.

 Visiting Walt Disney World with kids (or any theme park for that matter) can feel like an overwhelming task.

 We’ve been taking our boys since they were babies and each time we go they are a little older and our needs change.

 There are some things I always recommend bringing into the parks with young kids and today I am sharing our top essentials to bring in your Disney World backpack when traveling with young kids.

 Aside from the obvious needs like diapers and wipes or your phone and a charger, I keep a running list of items to keep on hand that don’t take up too much space, but save a lot of hassle.